Code-Institute-Submissions/school-for-the-poor/README.md

 haven’t been resolved.
 The JavaScript files were validated through JSHint with the only errors being the use of functionality only with ES6 (for which a comment was added) and apparent unused functions, however these are all invoked within other functions or button clicks, likewise the apparent undefined variables are all defined and utilised.
-I am not sure why these are coming out as errors.
 The two functions in scramble-game-w-json.js referencing outer scoped variables work successfully, so haven’t been altered.

 # deployment